Dahrendorf Symposium 2013 to add fresh impetus to the climate debate.

 This year’s Dahrendorf Symposium explores the theme “Changing the European Debate: Focus on Climate Change”.

-The Symposium is a joint initiative of the Hertie School of Governance, London School of Economics and Political Science and Stiftung Mercator.
+The Symposium is a joint initiative of the Hertie School, London School of Economics and Political Science and Stiftung Mercator.

 Five international and interdisciplinary teams of researchers have been working for over one year in London and Berlin on the topics: